dongrep/support-engineer-interview/solution.md

   - Simulate sessions with >30s remaining (should be valid).
   - Simulate sessions with <=30s remaining (should be deleted and the user treated as unauthenticated).
   - Simulate DB delete failures and verify error handling/logging.

+### Ticket PERF-404: Transaction Sorting

+- **Reporter**: Jane Doe
+- **Priority**: Medium
+- **Description**: "Transaction order seems random sometimes"
+- **Impact**: Confusion when reviewing transaction history

+**RCA**: Transaction queries did not include an explicit `ORDER BY` clause, so the database returned rows in a non-deterministic order which made the UI appear to show transactions in random order.

+**Solution**:

+1. Add an explicit `orderBy` clause to the server query that retrieves transactions (for example, order by `createdAt` descending to show newest first).
+Include a deterministic tie-breaker (e.g., `id`) to ensure stable ordering when timestamps are identical.
+2. Update any client-side sorting or rendering code to respect the server ordering and avoid additional client-side shuffling.
+3. Add tests:
+  - Unit tests for the transaction retrieval query to assert returned rows are ordered as expected.

 ---